wenjun95/wenjun95.github.io/_pages/services.md

 ## Awards
 Best Student Paper of the Applied Research Papers at CIKM, 2025

-CS Department Rizvi Research Excellence Award of Rutgers University, 2025
+CS Department Rizvi Research Excellence Award of Rutgers, 2025

 Best Student Paper of ICA3PP, 2023